 Examples of scams related to mortgage modification and foreclosure prevention include:

 - Leaseback and rent-to-buy schemes.
-Con artists entice you to transfer the title of your home to them with promises of new and better financing.
+Con artists may try to entice you to transfer the title of your home to them with promises of new and better financing.
 They say you can rent your home and eventually buy it back.
 But, if you do not comply with the terms of the rent-to-buy agreement, you can lose your money and your home.
-The agreement may be written in a way that makes it very hard to comply.
+The agreement may be written in a way that makes it very hard for you to comply.
 In fact, the con artists have no intention of ever selling your home back to you.
 They want your home and your money.

 - Bankruptcy scams.
 Scam artists may claim bankruptcy will solve your problems.
 But, filing for bankruptcy is rarely a permanent solution to prevent foreclosure.
 Filing for bankruptcy brings an "automatic stay" into effect that stops any collection and foreclosure action while the bankruptcy court administers the case.
 But, eventually you must make payments on your mortgage or the lender has the right to foreclose.
 In addition, bankruptcy lowers your credit score and remains on your credit report for 10 years.

 - Debt-elimination schemes.
 Scam artists may use illegitimate legal arguments to persuade you that they can "eliminate" your debt and that you are not obligated to pay back your mortgage.
 They may make inaccurate claims about applicable laws and finance, such as "secret laws" that allow you to erase your debts or that imply that banks do not have the authority to lend money and therefore you do not have to pay them back.

 Last Reviewed: April 2021